kolov/pepper/README.md

   def userAuthorized(userId: String, orgId: String): F[Boolean]
 }

-trait OrganisationService[F[_]] {
+// The actual ceck is an effect, possibly a database lookup trait OrganisationService[F[_]] {
   def userAuthorized(userId: String, orgId: String): F[Boolean]
 }

-trait DemoRules[F[_]] {
+// We can use the functions from DemoRuleEvaluator to define rules: trait DemoRules[F[_]] {

   def hasRole(role: String)(implicit m: Monad[F]): Rule[F, Any, DemoRuleEvaluator] = Rule {